Sonata-Sonatina Festival (SSF)

 The NSMTA Sonata-Sonatina Festival was created to give the students of NSMTA teachers the opportunity to perform their music before two judges.
 All entrants will receive a written critique and the opportunity to receive a bronze, silver or gold medal.

-- Use the Stripe option (preferable) on the registration form that includes the fee amounts for the total amount of all of your students or send in a check.
-No cash please.
+- NEW this year: ONLINE PAYMENT ONLY (No checks).
+Use the Stripe online payment link on the registration form that includes the fee amounts for the total amount of all of your students.
 A $30.00 non-refundable fee should be submitted for each student.
 There is a maximum of ten (10) students per teacher that can be entered.

 - Running this festival requires a great deal of support from the participating teachers.
 All teachers are required to help with the festival in order for their students to participate in the Festival.
 Teachers are to complete their assigned job times.
 No substitutes (parents, students, relatives, etc.) are allowed to replace the teacher volunteer for the assigned job.
 Any teacher in violation of these volunteer guidelines will not be allowed to participate in the festival the following year.

 - Please read all of this information carefully.
 If you have questions, you can contact SSF Co-Chair, Jennifer Merry.
-Her e-mail is email@example.com her phone is (847) 404-8635.
+Her e-mail is email@example.com, and her phone is (847) 404-8635.